tarunrazdan/thirdwatch-nodejs/docs/UpdateAccountApi.md

-# ThirdwatchApi.UpdateAccountApi
+# thirdwatch_api.UpdateAccountApi

-All URIs are relative to *https://api.thirdwatch.ai/event*
+All URIs are relative to *https://localhost/event*

 Method | HTTP request | Description
 ------------- | ------------- | -------------